What Is Damask? A Guide to This Traditional Material

 Learn about this timeless design.

-When it comes to fabric, the options are almost limitless.
-Even with all the different textiles, weaves, and patterns, it's more than likely you've heard the word “damask” used to describe fashion or decor.
-From attire to wallpaper, this complex weave has been used throughout history and remains a popular staple today.
-If you’re not sure what damask is, keep reading to learn more about this pattern’s design, history, and more.
+When it comes to fabric, the options are nearly endless.
+Among the many textiles, weaves, and patterns, you’ve likely heard the term “damask” used to describe both fashion and decor.
+From clothing to wallpaper, this intricate weave has a long history and remains a popular choice today.
+If you’re not sure what damask is, keep reading to learn more about its design, origins, and uses.

 What Is Damask?